 - Labeling to identify classes that serve different purposes.

-- Provide logical categorization system for the data model.
+- Providing logical categorization system for the data model.

-- Use namespaces in reconciliation definitions to include data that is stored for a particular purpose instead of lengthy qualifications.
+- Using namespaces in reconciliation definitions to include data that is stored for a particular purpose instead of lengthy qualifications.

 Other BMC products that extend the data model, such as BMC Discovery, create their own namespaces to hold the new classes and attributes.
 Likewise, BMC extensions that are distributed independently of BMC products use their own namespaces.